ragulsuryas/ragulsuryas/README.md

 Hi :)

-I’m a Software Engineer in the travel-tech industry, and as a hobby I enjoy building deep neural nets from scratch.
+I’m a software engineer, and as a hobby, I like to build and train neural networks from scratch.

-📫 ragulsuryasundarraj@gmail.com